fisma-ready/ubuntu-lts/README.md

 * Launches an `m3.medium` instance from this AMI in your AWS account's Classic region (not a VPC).

-* Uses the included Chef cookbooks and templates to connect to the instance and configure it to match the Center for Internet Security's baseline security controls.
+* Uses the included Chef cookbooks and templates to connect to the instance and configures to controls recommended by the [Center for Internet Security](http://www.cisecurity.org/).

 * Creates a new AMI from the configured instance, and prints out the AMI ID.